 \subsection{Neurosymbolic pathways to small models}

 Neurosymbolic approaches significantly enhance parameter efficiency by distilling knowledge from LLMs into highly capable, smaller architectures.
-For instance, extracting common sense knowledge from GPT-3 into a combined KG and neural model creates a system 100 times smaller that still achieves superior reasoning performance~\citep{west2022symbolic}.
-Similarly, the Ctrl-G framework explicitly integrates symbolic logic constraints into a distillation pipeline for generating a smaller model~\citep{zhang2024adaptable}.
-Furthermore, neurosymbolic AI can reduce the amount of data and parameters needed by natively embedding symbolic knowledge to fill gaps during both training and inference.
-Research shows that co-designing neural networks to estimate physical variables alongside symbolic equations that govern physical conservation laws for off-road autonomous driving can achieve state-of-the-art performance with significantly reduced training time and parameter count ~\citep{zhao2024physord}.
+E.g., extracting common sense knowledge from GPT-3 into a combined KG and neural model creates a 100$\times$ smaller system that still achieves superior reasoning performance~\citep{west2022symbolic}.
+Similarly, the Ctrl-G framework explicitly integrates symbolic logic constraints into a distillation pipeline to generate a smaller model~\citep{zhang2024adaptable}.
+Neurosymbolic AI can also reduce the amount of data and parameters needed by natively embedding symbolic knowledge to fill gaps during both training and inference.
+Co-designing neural networks to estimate physical variables alongside symbolic equations that govern physical conservation laws for off-road autonomous driving can achieve state-of-the-art performance with significantly reduced training time and parameter count ~\citep{zhao2024physord}.
 Finally, neurosymbolic frameworks efficiently leverage human subject matter expertise by seamlessly integrating a small number of curated examples directly into symbolic components, such as KGs.
-This explicitly defined knowledge can then be used to more efficiently train the neural network, successfully combining the fast adaptation to novel situations, characteristic of symbolic reasoning, with the high-dimensional generalization capabilities of machine learning~\citep{bhagat2023sample}.
+This successfully combines fast adaptation to novel situations, characteristic of symbolic reasoning, with the high-dimensional generalization capabilities of machine learning~\citep{bhagat2023sample}.

-Overall, neurosymbolic systems provide a compelling pathway toward building smaller yet highly capable AI systems through domain-specific abstractions.
-This efficiency in both data and parameter count aligns naturally with the DSS paradigm: Abstractions, such as KGs and formal languages, guide learning and inference, enabling compact models to achieve expert-level competence within their domains while remaining scalable and composable within a larger society and system.